and Joint Replacement Dr. James W. Cahill • Dr. Paul E. Kovatis • Dr. Michael C. Distefano

 - Femoroacetabular impingement (FAI) - The ball-shaped head of the femur fits into the acetabulum, more commonly known as the hip socket, to form the hip joint.
 With FAI, bone spurs develop around the femoral head and/or acetabulum.
 This causes abnormalities in the joint, preventing the hip from moving smoothly.
 FAI may also lead to labral tears and osteoarthritis.

-In most cases, Dr. Porter will treat these conditions with conservative methods initially, including anti-inflammatory medications, activity modification, and physical therapy.
+In most cases, Dr. Cahill will treat these conditions with conservative methods initially, including anti-inflammatory medications, activity modification, and physical therapy.
 If symptoms persist, hip arthroscopy may be recommended.
 However, patients with signs of progressing cartilage wear may not be candidates for hip arthroscopy.

 Hip Arthroscopy Procedure